Skip to main content

 Effects on your newborn baby

-In severe cases drug use can cause:
+In severe cases drug use can increase the risk of:

 Drug withdrawal in newborn babies